Key Vitamins and Minerals for Healthy Hair, Skin, and Nails

 What are Good Sources of Zinc?

 Copper is an essential trace mineral needed for different enzymes in the body.
-Like zinc, copper is needed for the formation of strong connective tissue in collagen synthesis.5 Copper is also required to make melanin,6 a pigment in your hair and skin.
-Zinc and copper are two nutrients that are often used in supplements for nails, skin, and hair.
+Like zinc, copper is needed for the formation of strong connective tissue in collagen synthesis.[9]
+Copper is also required to make melanin, a pigment in your hair and skin.[10]
+Zinc and copper are two nutrients that are often used in beauty supplements.

 What’s a Good Source for Copper?

-Copper can be found in foods such as shellfish, meats, nuts and seeds.
-The recommended daily intake of copper is 900 mcg per day.
-You can also find copper in Nature Made Hair, Skin, Nails Liquid Softgels.‡
+Copper can be found in foods such as shellfish, meats, nuts, and seeds.
+The recommended daily intake of copper for adults over 19 years of age is 900 mcg per day.
+This increases to 1,000 mcg per day for pregnant women, and 1,300 mcg per day during lactation.[11]
+You can also find copper in Nature Made Hair, Skin, Nails Liquid Softgels.

 What Role Does Vitamin A Play in the Health of My Skin?

-Vitamin A is an essential nutrient and along with its other roles in the body it may help supporthealthy skin.† It supports cell growth and differentiation, playing a critical role in the formation and maintenance of skin cells.7,†
+Vitamin A is an essential nutrient, and along with its other roles in the body, it supports cell growth and differentiation, playing a critical role in the formation and maintenance of skin cells.[12]
+Vitamin A supplementation may help support healthy skin.

 What Foods are Good Sources of Vitamin A?